ddigiorg/ddigiorg.github.io/pages/theology/biblical-jesus-is-the-son.md

 In John 5:1-15 Jesus heals a paralyzed man on the Sabbath day.
 Here in John 5:14-15 the Lord said to the paralyzed man that he's been healed and do not sin again or something worse will happen to you implying some physical ailments (not all) are the result of unrepentent unconfessed habitual sin.
 He forgives him of his sin but does not give him a licesne to continue sinning.
 Jesus is a God of love and compassion and his heart is open to forgive you for the sins you've committed, but he expects you to repent and sin no more otherwise that merciful God will turn into a righteous judge and punish you more severly.
 Notice the pharisee's reaction.
 Instead of marvelling at the miracle of a paralyzed man physically walking they were apalled that He healed this man on the Sabbath.

-## Jesus is Backed Up by Prophecies not Miracles
+## Jesus is Backed Up by Prophecies not just Miracles

 ```
 1 “If there arises among you a prophet or a dreamer of dreams, and he gives you a sign or a wonder, 2 and the sign or the wonder comes to pass, of which he spoke to you, saying, ‘Let us go after other gods’—which you have not known—‘and let us serve them,’ 3 you shall not listen to the words of that prophet or that dreamer of dreams, for the Lord your God is testing you to know whether you love the Lord your God with all your heart and with all your soul.
 4 You shall walk after the Lord your God and fear Him, and keep His commandments and obey His voice; you shall serve Him and hold fast to Him.
 5 But that prophet or that dreamer of dreams shall be put to death, because he has spoken in order to turn you away from the Lord your God, who brought you out of the land of Egypt and redeemed you from the house of bondage, to entice you from the way in which the Lord your God commanded you to walk.
 So you shall put away the evil from your midst.